 The Honors Scholar Project is designed for Honors students who want to complete an advanced research project in addition to their other Honors Program requirements.
 This project is meant to be an interdisciplinary exercise—we ask that they collaborate with faculty outside of their primary field of study or, at the very least, incorporate multiple disciplines in the research design.
 Students will work closely with a faculty mentor and a second reader to research, write, revise, and present their work prior to graduation.

-The benefits for completing an Honors Scholar Project include enhanced preparation for graduate or professional studies, transcript notation (including your project title), and recognition during the Honors Senior Ceremony.
+The benefits of completing an Honors Scholar Project include enhanced preparation for graduate or professional studies, transcript notation (including your project title), and recognition during the Honors Senior Ceremony.